 According to a recent study by Javelin Strategy & Research, identity fraud reached $16.9 billion in 2019.
-As identity fraud continues to be a major threat, Crews Bank & Trust is offering tips to help consumers proactively protect their information from identity thieves.
+As identity fraud continues to be a major threat, Englewood Bank & Trust is offering tips to help consumers proactively protect their information from identity thieves.

 “More and more consumers are inadvertently becoming exposed to identity theft and fraud,” said Certified Information Security Manager Margo Leiter.
 “With threats at an all-time high, it is extremely important that consumers take extra precaution, making sure not to share passwords or identifying information with just anyone who contacts you online, over the phone or by mail.”

 In honor of National Cybersecurity Awareness Month, Englewood Bank & Trust offers the following tips to help consumers protect themselves from becoming a victim of identity theft:

 - Don’t share your secrets.
 Don’t provide your Social Security number or account information to anyone who contacts you online or over the phone.
 Protect your PINs and passwords and do not share them with anyone.
 Set up two factor authentications whenever possible and don’t re-use passwords.